 - The running bus has to be alive.

 The absence of the above condition leads to refusing permission from the No voltage relay.

 No volt release (NVR) – No Volt Coil in DC Motor:

-In DC circuit, NVR – No volt release is used to avoid the auto start of DC motor when supply resumes.
+In the DC circuit, NVR – No volt release is used to avoid the auto start of the DC motor when supply resumes.
 It is mainly used in a three-pointer starter.

-Construction part, it is a wound core, placed at the end of the starter and having an assembly to attract the starter’s spring handle.
+Construction front, it is a wound core, placed at the end of the starter and having an assembly to attract the starter’s spring handle.
 Refer the picture,

 To start the motor, again we have to move the spring handle.
 The process will be continued for each power failure.

 In case, if the motor trips on overload relay mean, the mechanism associated with the OLR will be attracted and the terminal A and B will become short, hence the no-volt coil will be bypassed and de-magnetized.
 The spring handle will get a release from the NVR.
 The motor will stop running.